SymbolicML/DynamicQuantities.jl/docs/src/examples.md

 end
 ```

+Many constructors and functions are defined on `AbstractDimensions`,
+so this can be used out-of-the-box.
-We can then use this in a `Quantity`,
-and all operations will work as expected:
+We can then use this in a `Quantity`, and all operations will work as expected:

 ```julia
 x = Quantity(1.5, MyDimensions(cookie=1, milk=-1))